Mitsubishi Heavy Industries: Shipbuilding

 In late 2019, MHI, exploring a withdrawal from LNG carrier construction, started to negotiate with Oshima Shipbuilding to divest its historic shipyard located in Koyagi, Nagasaki.

 On 24 December 2019, Mitsubishi Shipbuilding delivered its first fuel gas supply system for a marine LNG engine.

 In June 2020, MHI entered talks with Mitsui Engineering & Shipbuilding to acquire the latter's naval and patrol ship business.
 The deal would strengthen MHI's defense sector, effectively consolidating Japan's defense industry as well.
 The deal is expected to be reached by the end of 2020, with the parties closing the transaction by October 2021, if approved by regulators.

-On January 17, 2022, the first successful sea voyage of an unmanned, fully autonomous vessel was successfully carried out by the Soleil, built by MHI.
+On 17 January 2022, the first successful sea voyage of an unmanned, fully autonomous vessel was successfully carried out by the Soleil, built by MHI.
 The demonstration, conducted in cooperation of Shin Nihonkai Ferry, sailed 240 kilometres, from Shinmoji in Northern Kyushu, to the Iyonada Sea, over seven hours, with a maximum speed of 26 knots.

+In the LIMA 2023 convention, MHI unveiled the Multi-Role Support Ship concept for visitors.

+MHI reported on 26 February 2025 that Australian operations will be expanded as part of efforts to secure potential contracts for the Mogami-class ships to enter Australian service.
+On 5 August 2025, Australia announced MHI as the preferred supplier of a frigate based on the Mogami-class.

 Wind power

 MHI has installed more 3,282 MW worldwide until December 2009, mainly turbines with 1 and 2.4 MW.
 The company is developing 7-MW-turbines for offshore wind power.
 Tests are planned for 2013 in Europe.

-On September 27, 2013, MHI and Vestas Wind Systems announced a joint-venture named MHI Vestas Offshore Wind to develop offshore wind energy based on Vestas' V164 8.0MW turbine.
+On 27 September 2013, MHI and Vestas Wind Systems announced a joint-venture named MHI Vestas Offshore Wind to develop offshore wind energy based on Vestas' V164 8.0MW turbine.
 In 2020, MHI acquired 2.5% of Vestas by transferring its 50% of MHI Vestas to Vestas, and receiving 5 million new Vestas shares.